ruqing-xu/ruqing-xu.github.io/_pages/about.md

 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->
+Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.

+My research is at the intersection of Economics and Computer Science.
+In particular, I study the role of information in decision-making, and how to design systems that incorporate both human and algorithmic assessments.

+I have interned at Microsoft Research New England with [Nicole Immorlica](https://immorlica.com/) and [Brendan Lucier](https://www.microsoft.com/en-us/research/people/brlucier/).
+-->